a-akulynichev/md_test/README.md

 ## Firebase services

 Provide interaction of your Android application with Firebase services.
-For this add the google-services.json configuration file to your mobile application.
-Follow [this link for][FB] the procedure of adding the **google-services.json** configuration file to your mobile application.
+For this add the `google-services.json` configuration file to your mobile application.
+Follow [this link for][FB] the procedure of adding the `google-services.json` configuration file to your mobile application.

 ## Initialization Android SDK

-To integrate the Open source solution SDK into your new project, you need to perform the following steps after contacting our Technical Support:
+To integrate the Open source solution SDK into your new project, you need to perform the following steps after contacting our [Technical Support Service][TSS]:
 1. Add necessary permissions
 - Add necessary permissions to your new project and ask a smartphone user to allow these permissions:
 - Internet